Thermal Properties of 1847 WISE-observed Asteroids: Data and Methodology

 We only include observations with artifact flags of cc\textunderscore flags\,=\,0 or p, which indicate no or possible contamination.
 The calibration software was found to be overly aggressive in artifact flagging, with cc\textunderscore flags\,=\,0 and cc\textunderscore flags\,=\,p detections having similar fluxes, so the majority of the latter can be treated as reliable \citep{Masiero11}.
-We use quality flags ph\textunderscore qual\,=\,A, B, or C, which respectively correspond to signal-to-noise ratios of $S/N\geq10$, $3<S/N<10$, and $2<S/N<3$.
+We use quality flags ph\textunderscore qual\,=\,A, B, or C, which respectively correspond to signal-to-noise (S/N) ratios of S/N$\geq10$, $3<$S/N$<10$, and $2<$S/N$<3$.
 We impose a constraint of a frame quality score qual\textunderscore frame\,=\,10 to ensure we do not include observations corrupted by image artifacts or electronic noise.
-We require a South Atlantic Anomaly (SAA) separation value of saa\textunderscore sep\,$>0$, which indicate that WISE was outside of the SAA boundary.
-Due to concerns regarding nonlinearity and saturation for very bright objects, we exclude observations brighter than W3 $= -2$ and W4 $= -6$ in Vega magnitudes \citep{Cutri12}.
+We require a South Atlantic Anomaly (SAA) separation value of saa\textunderscore sep\,$>0$, which indicates that WISE was outside of the SAA boundary.
+Due to concerns regarding nonlinearity and saturation for very bright objects, we exclude observations brighter than $W3 = -2$ and $W4 = -6$ in Vega magnitudes \citep{Cutri12}.